-Have you ever bought a rising stock only to have it instantly turn around and start going down?
+Have you ever bought a seemingly good stock only to have it start going down?

 It’s like there’s some conspiracy out there against you and as soon as you buy the damn thing starts going the other way!